ankitskr/Store-Sales-Prediction/README.md

 In this machine learning project, we will work on forecasting 6 weeks of daily sales for 1,115 stores located across Germany.
 Reliable sales forecasts enable store managers to create effective staff schedules that increase productivity and motivation.
 By helping Rossmann create a robust prediction model, we will help store managers stay focused on what’s most important to them: their customers and their teams!

 ## Project Aim
-1. Perform Feature Importance Analysis, useful to gain feature insights and perform feature selection.
+1. Perform Feature Importance Analysis to gain feature insights and perform feature selection.
 2. Forecast 6 weeks of daily sales using a suitable ML regression model.

 ## Data Description